filamentphp/filament/packages/forms/docs/03-fields.md

     ->icon('heroicon-o-calendar')
 ```

-Or you may pass `false` to hide the icon:
+Alternatively, you may remove the icon altogether by passing `false`:

 ```php
 use Filament\Forms\Components\DateTimePicker;